mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/repositories.md

 The typical "by-the-book" way is to use one Repository per higher concept or Aggregate, say, `ReservationRepository` and `SlotRepository`, which would often mean we would need unique Repositories per object.
 Logically speaking this makes sense as the repository will have to be uniquely implemented based on the specific needs of the Aggregate in question.
 However, I will now explain why that's _not the way_ I am dealing with it in our example code.

-## How repositories are used in the project
+## How Repositories are used in the project

 Because I am choosing to understand and implement Repositories as an infrastructural feature, rather than as being part of a domain, I do not want Repositories to have knowledge of the actual Entity classes (such as `Slot`) so I do not return the class instance, but the Data Transfer Object that the Aggregate (`Reservation`) can reconstitute itself.